 - Educational standards and labour productivity.
-Basic levels of literacy and education can determine productivity of workforce.
+Basic levels of literacy and education can determine the productivity of the workforce.

 - Levels of inward investment.
 For example, China has invested in many African countries to help export raw materials, that its economy needs.

-- Flow of foreign aid and investment.
+- The flow of foreign aid and investment.
 Targeted aid, can help improve infrastructure and living standards.

 - Level of savings and investment.
 Higher savings can fund more investment, helping economic growth.